emberjs/website/source/blog/2018-10-08-ember-3-5-released.md

 ---
 title: Ember 3.5 Released
-author: Melanie Sumner, Jen Weber
+author: Melanie Sumner, Jen Weber, Chris Thoburn
 tags: Releases, 2018, 3, 3.5
 responsive: true
 ---

 Today the Ember project is releasing version 3.5 of Ember.js, Ember Data, and Ember CLI.
-Notable features include Ember CLI build performance improvements of up to 32%, depending on hardware.
+Notable features include Ember CLI build performance improvements of up to 32%, depending on hardware and some new Ember Data powers for addon developers.

 This release kicks off the 3.6 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.